Q:

 A:

-Aniline Insoluble in Water
+Analysis of Aniline Insoluble in aquatic environments

-1. Aniline molecular structure and water interaction
+1. Based on my observations, Aniline molecular structure and aquatic environments interaction

 2. Interaction of Polar and Nonpolar Portions of Aniline

-3. Aniline and water solubility relationship
+3. Aniline and aquatic environments solubility relationship

-4. Conclusion: Aniline insoluble in water Summary
+4. From what I've seen, summary: Aniline insoluble in aquatic environments Summary

 Cancel submit